Bird life and rare plants abound. View All

-Get the most of your visit to Cumberland Marsh Preserve.
+View preserve guidelines, download a trail map, and get the most out of your visit to Cumberland Marsh.
 View All

 Vandell Preserve at Cumberland Marsh is a mixture of freshwater tidal marsh and wooded upland.
 This preserve provides pristine habitat for wetlands species, migrating waterfowl, and has the world's largest population of the rare sensitive joint-vetch.
 An observation deck on the marsh offers views of a wide variety of bird species, including bald eagles.

 Southern bank of the Pamunkey River in New Kent County